 Phase retrieval is a long-standing problem in imaging when only the intensity of the wavefield can be recorded.
-Coherent diffraction imaging is a lensless technique that uses iterative algorithms to recover amplitude and phase contrast images from diffraction intensity data.
-For general samples, phase retrieval from a single-diffraction pattern has been an algorithmic and experimental challenge.
-Here we report a method of phase retrieval that uses a known modulation of the sample exit wave.
-This coherent modulation imaging method removes inherent ambiguities of coherent diffraction imaging and uses a reliable, rapidly converging iterative algorithm involving three planes.
-It works for extended samples, does not require tight support for convergence and relaxes dynamic range requirements on the detector.
-Coherent modulation imaging provides a robust method for imaging in materials and biological science, while its single-shot capability will benefit the investigation of dynamical processes with pulsed sources, such as X-ray free-electron lasers.
+Coherent diffraction imaging (CDI) is a lensless technique that uses iterative algorithms to recover amplitude and phase contrast images from diffraction intensity data.
+For general samples, phase retrieval from a single diffraction pattern has been an algorithmic and experimental challenge.
+Here we report a method of phase retrieval that uses a known modulation of the sample exit-wave.
+This coherent modulation imaging (CMI) method removes inherent ambiguities of CDI and uses a reliable, rapidly converging iterative algorithm involving three planes.
+It works for extended samples, does not require tight support for convergence, and relaxes dynamic range requirements on the detector.
+CMI provides a robust method for imaging in materials and biological science, while its single-shot capability will benefit the investigation of dynamical processes with pulsed sources, such as X-ray free electron laser.